 This question can come in a few different formats.
-The “why are you interested in sales?” answer is very similar.
+The why sales interview answer is very similar.
 It seems like such a simple query, but finding the right way to answer this burning question could mean the difference between scoring a new position or going back to the drawing board (or the job board, as the case may be).

 Why sales?
 The reasoning behind this common interview question

 Sales jobs are all about convincing someone that they need whatever it is you’re trying to sell.
-That could be software, paper, real estate — almost anything — and during a sales interview, the commodity you’re trying to sell is yourself.
+That could be software, paper, real estate — almost anything — and during an interview, the commodity you’re trying to sell is yourself.
 The question “why sales?” is valuable for several reasons:

 - It puts your skills to the test.
 If you can’t convince your interviewer that you’re the best candidate for the job, that could make your potential boss a bit wary.
 This is your opportunity to showcase your ability to make a product or service shine.

 - It separates candidates who do their research from those who don’t.
 Answer “why sales?” with a clear-cut, well-constructed answer that acknowledges both your own strengths and a few of the company’s key attributes.
 Do that, and it’ll be apparent that you did your homework before sitting down to chat.